Q-Zee/q-zee.github.io/_posts/2022-01-27-generating-optimized-schedules-using-quantum-annealing.md

 We use Excel and Python running on a Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz 1.80 GHz Window laptop, to prepare the problem for the Quantum Computer and calling the DWave CQM Hybrid Solver to solve it.

 You can find more details about DWave and running your own models [on DWave Leap](https://cloud.dwavesys.com/leap/login/?next=/leap/) and how to connect Excel to Python at [xlwings.org](https://www.xlwings.org/).

+## Sponsors

+For more examples and access to more code, please consider [sponsoring!](https://github.com/sponsors/Q-Zee)